mvs-org/metaverse-vm-cli/README.md

 ## Quickstart

-If you just plan to read from the blockchain, you do not need any GO tokens and you do not need to set your `WEB3_PRIVATE_KEY`.
-If you plan to deploy contracts or write anything to the blockchain, you'll need tokens and you'll need to set your `WEB3_PRIVATE_KEY` for the account that has those tokens.
+If you just plan to read from the blockchain, you do not need any GO tokens and you do not need to set your `MVS_PRIVATE_KEY`.
+If you plan to deploy contracts or write anything to the blockchain, you'll need tokens and you'll need to set your `MVS_PRIVATE_KEY` for the account that has those tokens.

 ### Pick a network to use